jpatel200/insurance-agent-commission-app/README.md

 The documentation exists within the project structure in the **jsdoc folder:https://github.com/jpatel200/insurance-agent-commission-app/tree/master/jsdoc**.
 The revised code documentation can be generated using “npm run jsdoc” script.
 The script is added into the package.json file to generate the documentation for the project.

 # Class Diagram
-Class diagram for the application is available in the "User Guide.docx" folder located in the root directory of the project.
+Class diagram for the Policy Commission Calculator Service

 ![](https://github.com/jpatel200/insurance-agent-commission-app/blob/master/ClassDiagram.jpg)

 # Assumptions and Design Considerations